starknetfndn/defispring/backend/README.md

 ## Endpoints

 The endpoints are documented with OpenAPI documentation.
-A Swagger UI is generated on top of the documentation at address /swagger-ui/ when running the APIs somewhere.
+A Swagger UI is generated on top of the documentation at address /swagger-ui/ (remember the last /) when running the APIs somewhere.

 The Swagger UI can be used also to test the endpoints.